Here is all the wisdom we can muster. Tap the bars to open the full text below.

 8. Our holidays, Christmas & Spring break are the same as Williamson County Schools.
 See the calendar.
 The week of Thanksgiving we have classes only on Monday, and the rest of the week is off.
 We do NOT close for Monday holidays, except for Labor Day.

 9. If you can’t finish your course – We need 30 days advance notice on or before our cancelation cut-off date of February 20th using our CANCELATION REQUEST FORM.
 We understand when things happen unexpectedly.
 We just ask you to TALK to us if something big comes up.
 Please call Dennas at 615-202-6426.
 Please read our Frequently Asked Questions (Q & A) also on this page, for more information, and look at our detailed cancelation explanation at the bottom of this page in the colored area.
+Appropriate reasons for cancelling a course after you purchased it and have used it for several months are thing such as moving out of the middle TN area or family health problems.
+Changing your class/schedule or applying for a scholarship can solve most any other problems that arise.

 Whatever you do, please don’t attempt to make any changes in your class by speaking to one of us in person, especially when classes are going or ending, or starting, or about to start, or well, any other time.
 Let us make it clear; all verbal communication will be forgotten immediately by visual people like us. (“who was that I just spoke with?! didn’t they have a purple shirt?)
 Only by using the cancelation request form can a tuition be refunded or payments stopped.
 And only before our cut off date. (ok, if something really freaky happens, call.
 We are pretty understanding folks).